Chart Color Schemes

 Anstead's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Anstead.
 Mortality rates and chronic condition prevalence were very low across all age groups.
-Private health cover was exceptionally high at approximately 66% of the total population (1,075 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+Private health cover was exceptionally high at approximately 66% of the total population (1,075 people), compared to 55.8% across Greater Brisbane and the national average of 55.7%.

 The most common medical conditions were arthritis and mental health issues, impacting 7.8 and 7.5% of residents respectively.
-70.8% of residents declared themselves completely clear of medical ailments compared to 69.2% in Greater Brisbane.
-Health outcomes among the working-age population were broadly typical.
-The area had 16.4% of residents aged 65 and over (265 people), higher than the 15.2% in Greater Brisbane.
-Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.
+70.8% of residents declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Health outcomes among the working-age population are broadly typical.
+The area has 16.3% of residents aged 65 and over (264 people), which is higher than the 15.2% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health